smcclab/smc-course/_lectures/13-concert.md

 ## Concerts

-- Each group gets **one** timeslot to perform each of your pieces (4-5) in one 40 minute concert.
+- Each group gets **one** timeslot to perform each of your pieces (4-5) in one 45 minute concert.
-- You must be prepared to play each piece in sequence with little changeover time.
+- You must be prepared to play each piece in sequence with little changeover time (<3mins changeover).
 - Technical setup will be very strictly controlled.

 We will have some arrangement to test your setup on a duplicate system in the hour before the concert.

-We will have bookable rehearsal times from Monday--Thursday before the first concert for rehearsals.
+We will have bookable rehearsal times from Tuesday--Thursday before the first concert for rehearsals.

 ## Allocation